cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 length-3 prefix of 25 (11001), but 7 (111) is not.

 Each of the programmed points `beta` is a vector of elements of some finite field.
-We distinguish two types of fields: One for inner nodes (denoted `FieldInner`), and one for leaf nodes (`FieldLeaf`).
+We distinguish two types of fields: one for inner nodes (denoted `FieldInner`), and one for leaf nodes (`FieldLeaf`).
 (Our instantiation of Poplar1 ({{poplar1-inst}}) will use a much larger field for leaf nodes than for inner nodes.
 This is to ensure the IDPF is "extractable" as